charliehoward/NorthPoint-Installer/README.md

 ###### Update 3.0.8.0

-Added dark mode for Windows 10, added more wallpapers, added option to disable taskbar repin and fixed pining icons on Windows 7.
+Added dark mode for Windows 10, added more wallpapers, added option to disable taskbar repin and fixed pinning icons on Windows 7.

 ###### Update 3.0.7.4